moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 Satisfactory uses a few data structures specific to the game.
 Most of them can be found in the C++ headers, distributed within the `CommunityResources` folder in the game's installation directory.

-This documentation tries to use the original Unreal/Satisfactory type names as closely as possible.
+This documentation uses the original Unreal/Satisfactory type names as closely as possible.
-The structure of all types and objects used in this document is referenced at the end, see [Type and Object Reference](#type-and-object-reference).
+Definitions of referenced types and objects are collected in [Type and Object Reference](#type-and-object-reference).

 All binary data is encoded little-endian in the save.